 Questions beget questions.
 Questions foster curiosity and student-led inquiry.

-This type of learning also means that students are communicating their ideas with each other, as well as with the primary educator.
+This type of inquiry means that students get to communicate their ideas with each other, as well as with the primary educator.
 This is great for fostering a classroom culture of collaboration with lively discussions.

 Here are some of our top-selling STEM kits, with activities for all ages.